Who are snakes afraid of in nature? Who eats snakes from animals and birds (photo)? Are there white snakes?

 Therefore, mongooses are often credited with noble intentions in the fight against poisonous reptiles.
 The famous writer Rudyard Kipling wrote:

-And what do snakes eat?
+What do snakes eat?

 A little about snakes

-What do snakes eat
+What do snakes eat?

-• small reptiles- lizards, other small snakes.
+• Small reptiles- lizards and other small snakes.

 • Amphibians- frogs, salamanders, etc.

-• Some species even succeed to fish.
+• Some species even manage to fish.

 A hedgehog can eat a snake.
 By the way, he has an innate immunity against snake venom, which is higher than that of other animals.

-Hawks can also eat snakes.
+Hawks can also feast on snakes.

 What else to read